French Courses by Semester

 This course satisfies the WID requirement.

-Prerequisite: FREN 2006 or equivalent. - FREN 3100W.10: Introduction to French Literature
+Prerequisite: FREN 2006 or equivalent.- FREN 3100W.10: Introduction to French Literature

 This course satisfies the WID requirement.

-Prerequisite: FREN 2006 or equivalent. - FREN 3100W.11: Introduction to French Literature
+Prerequisite: FREN 2006 or equivalent.- FREN 3100W.11: Introduction to French Literature

-Prof. Kathryn KleppingerHow can art help us make sense of the world we live in?
+TR 11:10-12:25How can art help us make sense of the world we live in?
 What ideas can artists express in their writing (or filmmaking), and how do they do so?
 And how can we study works with an awareness of both the artistic and social questions contained in them?
 By addressing these fundamental questions about the nature of reading, writing, and artistic expression, this course serves as an introduction to French literature and to the French Minor and Major.
 By the end of the semester we will have discussed a broad selection of texts from different genres (poetry, prose, song lyrics, and cinema) and historical periods (from the Renaissance to the 21st century), and mastered how to read and to write analytically about cultural production using different techniques and methodologies of textual analysis.
 You will also gain a deeper understanding and appreciation for the various forms of engagement French authors and filmmakers have employed in their quest to understand and synthesize human life in moments of crisis.

 This course satisfies the WID requirement.

-Prerequisite: FREN 2006 or equivalent. - FREN 3210: Medieval and Early Modern French Literature in Context
+Prerequisite: FREN 2006 or equivalent.- FREN 3210: Medieval and Early Modern French Literature in Context

-Prof. Emma CampbellHow does literature engage with social and political change not only after the fact but as it is unfolding?
+TR 11:10-12:25How does literature engage with social and political change not only after the fact but as it is unfolding?
 What resources does literature offer for thinking and influencing such change?
 This course examines the historical dynamism and transnationalism of premodern literature written in French with these questions in mind.
-Between 1040 and 1700 the francophone world witnessed institutional and technological developments that altered how people interacted with the world around them; and it experienced socially transformative wars, plagues, and religious conflicts.
-By foregrounding literature’s responses to nonlinear change, this course asks: What does literature have to tell us about how people made sense of the changes they were living through?
+Between 1040 and 1600 the francophone world underwent major social, political, and intellectual shifts as well as experiencing transformative wars, plagues, and religious conflicts.
+Until quite recently, histories of French literature often approached this period’s significance teleologically, tracing a progressive movement towards modernity and the emergence of the French ethnolinguistic state.
+By foregrounding literature’s responses to nonlinear change, this course seeks to pose a different set of questions, which bring into view the stories and perspectives that such teleological narratives obscure.
+It asks: What does literature have to tell us about how people made sense of the changes they were living through?
 How did premodern texts participate in formulating and debating the questions that those changes raised?
-What can literary texts reveal about historical attitudes to gender, race, and linguistic and religious identity, as well as evolving social structures and major political events?
+What can literary texts reveal about historical attitudes to gender, race, and religious identity, as well as evolving social structures and major political events?
+And how do we make sense of “French” literary history today, as a history that continues to speak to the changes of our own time?

 Prerequisite: FREN 3100W or equivalent.